-Research & Development is one of the most complex and cost-intensive business functions.
-The reasons for this include direct development costs, opportunity costs resulting from failed developments and delays in time-to-market, high uncertainty and networking.
-At the same time, R&D is characterised by inflexible personnel structures that prevent rapid capacity adaptation to volatile market conditions.
-Lean Development helps R&D teams to realise their potential by consistently focusing on value-added activities and efficient communication processes.
+Research & Development is one of the most complex and cost-intensive corporate functions.
+This is due to direct development costs, opportunity costs from undesirable developments and delays in time-to-market, as well as high uncertainty and networking.
+At the same time, R&D is characterized by inflexible personnel structures that prevent rapid capacity adjustment to volatile market conditions.
+Lean Development helps R&D teams develop their potential by consistently focusing on value-adding activities and efficient communication processes.

 However, it is important to adapt some of the premises of lean methods originating from manufacturing.
 This relates in particular to the characteristics of value and Waste and the flow of information in development processes.
 Thus, development activities are generally distinguished by the fact that there is high level of uncertainty about customer requirements and technical solutions.
 In R&D, taking the wrong approach when seeking a solution is not seen as Waste like it is in the sense of lean operations: It is an inextricable part of the development process and requires a different perspective.
 At the same time, R&D functional units move in complex, poorly structured information networks, in which several simultaneous projects can overlap.
 The key challenge for Lean Development is therefore to build process architectures and control systems, that allow a short lead time, efficient circulation and use of knowledge and also increase development quality.

 ROI designs and implements Lean Development programmes that allow a holistic optimisation of the areas strategy, products, processes, projects, organisation and culture in the context of R&D activities.
 In particular, we rely on risk-dependent design and time-oriented control of development processes.